js-designs-321/RockPaperScissor/README.md

 2. The Scissors beats the Paper
 3. The Paper beats the Rock

-Player 1 will pass its move through a rest endpoint as parameter and possible values of parameters are "ROCK, PAPER and SCISSOR".
+Player 1 will pass its move through a rest endpoint as parameter and possible values of parameters are "ROCK, PAPER and SCISSOR".<br />
-Computer as player 2 will generate random move out of "ROCK, PAPER and SCISSOR".
+Computer as player 2 will generate random move out of "ROCK, PAPER and SCISSOR". <br />
-Winner will be reported appropriately in response, possible values of response "Player wins", "Computer wins", or "It is a tie".
+Winner will be reported appropriately in response, possible values of response "Player wins", "Computer wins", or "It is a tie".<br />

 ## Installation

-This application requires Java 17 to run.
+This application requires Java 17 to run.<br />
 Install the dependencies and devDependencies and start the server.

 ## API Curls